Updated October 5, 2023

+FCFF is the Net of Cash Flows from Operations and Cash Flows from Investments.
+DCF valuation focuses on the cash flows generated by one part of the business – the Operating Assets.
 One should think of Free Cash Flow to Firm (FCFF) from the accounting cash flow perspective.
-The cash flow that is generated from the business is termed as cash flow from “Operations”, and the cash flows that are invested in the business is known as “cash flow from investments”.
+The cash flow generated from the business is termed cash flow from “Operations”, and the cash flows that are invested in the business are known as “cash flow from investments”.
 Broadly, the definition of

-Free Cash Flow to Firm Formula:
+Free Cash Flow to Firm Formula

 Detailed Explanation of FCFF Line Items

 - Net income is taken directly from the Income statement.

 - It represents the income available to shareholders after taxes, depreciation, amortization, interest expenses, and the payment of preferred dividends.

 - Non-cash charges affect net income but do not involve cash payments.

 - Some of the common non-cash items are as follows.